Schooling Show Saturday, June 7. Entries Due by June 1st!

-Kristin began riding in her hometown Hamburg, Germany at age three where she competed in dressage shows and later pursued riding as her profession.
-Kristin apprenticed under renowned dressage judge/trainer Juergen Böckmann in Schenefeld, Germany for five years, focusing on classical German riding principles promoting harmony between horse and rider.
-In 2006, Kristin attended the prestigious Nordrhein Westfälischen Landgestüt Warendorf where she successfully completed the two-day long German Bereiterprüfung examination, earning the celebrated title of “Bereiter FN” and state licensures as both a dressage and jumping instructor.
+Kristin began riding at the age of three in her hometown of Hamburg, Germany, where she competed in dressage shows before ultimately pursuing riding as her profession.
+She apprenticed for five years under renowned dressage judge and trainer Juergen Böckmann in Schenefeld, Germany.
+Following her apprenticeship, Kristin successfully completed the rigorous two-day German Bereiterprüfung examination, earning the title of “Bereiter FN” and state licensure as both a dressage and jumping instructor.
+During this time, she also earned her Bronze and Silver Medals from the Deutsche Reiterliche Vereinigung (FN).

 I have loved horses from my earliest memories.
 After years of watching from afar, I began riding at the age of 10.
 From that time, horses have always been a part of my life.
 I have been a member of CDS for approximately 25 years, with my participation ebbing and flowing as other work/life responsibilities took precedence.